Meet The Team

 Dr Madonna Livingstone BVMS MRCVS

 Known as the practice geek Madonna graduated from Glasgow University in 2002 and found her home at Ark Vets in 2004.
 Madonna enjoys all aspects of veterinary medicine but has a special interest in all exotic species.
 She also enjoys soft tissue surgery and animal behaviour.
-Madonna splits her time between our Coatbridge and Holytown branches.
 Madonna is a member of the Rabbit Welfare and Association Fund (RWAF), the Tortoise Trust, Clyde Bird Ringing Group, the Scottish Ferret Club, British Veterinary Zoological Society, and the Veterinary Invertebrate Society.

 She is also a committee member of the Scottish branch of the British Small Animal Veterinary Association (BSAVA) and has recently completed her three year position as Chair of the committee having previously been the PetSavers Charity Rep. Together with her committee, Madonna as grown Scottish Congress to become the largest veterinary conference in Scotland.
 Madonna is an affiliated vet of Glasgow University Veterinary School where she is the nominated vet for their exotic animals.
 She teaches clinical skills in small exotic mammals and lectures on exotic animal medicine and surgery.
 She also does consultancy work for an external laboratory and speaks widely throughout U.K. on exotic animal medicine and surgery.

-In her spare time Madonna enjoys training her German Shepherd Dogs Turok in obedience and Vita in obedience and hopefully agility.
+In her spare time Madonna enjoys training her German Shepherd Dog: Vita and Hungarian Vizsla: Rheia in obedience and hopefully agility.
 She also enjoys helping with wild bird conservation and researching exotic animal diseases.
-Currently she is owned by three dogs, eight ferrets and a parrotlet.
+Currently she is owned by two dogs, ten ferrets, 34 chickens, two cockatiels and five dwarf puffer fish!

 Barbara Thomson BVMS MRCVS